botsfactory/modules/README.md

     "dialogId": "/askSign"
 }
 ```
 ### Users

-Autmatically lodas custom user info from their channels. and lets you link multiple accounts.
+Autmatically loads custom user info from their channels and lets you link multiple accounts.
 ## UNDER HEAVY DEVELOPMENT